 www.goarmyed.com, is the new way to request TA.
 GoArmyEd is

-a virtual gateway for Soldiers on active duty to request Tuition
+a virtual gateway for Soldiers to request Tuition

 The first step in getting TA is to create a GoArmyEd Account.
 Simply go to

-the webpage and click on the yellow "New User" tab at the top.
+the webpage and click on the "New User" tab.

 Once you have created your account or if you have any questions about